-The SES cap sets an approved upper limit on the number of SES roles that each APS agency can staff.
-Agencies are expected to manage the recruitment and movement of SES staff within their approved SES cap.
-The SES cap is managed by the Australian Public Service Commission (the Commission).
+There is an approved limit set by Government on the number of SES roles that an APS agency can have.
+Agencies need to manage the recruitment and management of SES employees within their agreed SES cap.

 SES Cap Reporting